rako233/TC2ADSProtocol/README.md

 # TC2ADSProtocol
-This is an implementation of teh ADS protocol for Twincat in Python including interpolation for object members
+This is an implementation of the ADS protocol for Twincat in Python including interpolation for structures